pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       -p pn1 -p pn22 or -p pn1,pn2).
 If defined as empty string the server should return no properties.
-      -o, --names_only                Show only the returned object names.
+      -o, --names-only                Retrieve only the returned object names.
       -s, --sort                      Sort into alphabetical order by classname.
       -n, --namespace <name>          Namespace to use for this operation.
 If defined that namespace overrides the general